 COMMITMENT TO COMMUNITY

-While publishing books is our reason for being, CavanKerry has a deep commitment to community outreach.
+While publishing books is our reason for being, CavanKerry has a deep commitment to connecting with the community.
 Since its inception in 2000, CavanKerry’s mission has included the creation of programs that bring our books and writers to diverse audiences where they live, work, and receive services.

 CavanKerry brings writers into diverse underserved communities with free Presenting Poetry & Prose readings.
 CavanKerry’s writers are the spine of the program – each contractually committed to offer three free community service events annually for the first three years their book is in print.

 CavanKerry’s GiftBooks program was establish as a means of giving back to the community.
 The press annually donates up to 10% of its inventory to underserved members by way of libraries, schools, geriatric centers, shelters, prisons, and hospitals.

 To date CavanKerry has donated over 35,000 books.